colorjs/color-space/README.md

 Tools: `convert` (any pair) · `space` (the dossier: refs, ranges, provenance) · `spaces` · `cube` (a LUT file).

-## Guarantees

-For every one of the 161 graph spaces — enforced by the test suite:

-1. **Canonical formula** — implements its primary source (ITU/SMPTE/ISO/CIE spec, original paper, vendor whitepaper), linked in `data.spaces.<space>.refs`.
-2. **Pinned values, tier stated** — verification depth varies and is worth knowing:
-   - *differential* — 29 CSS/core spaces cross-validated against colorjs.io both directions over a sample grid ([test/reference.js](test/reference.js));
-   - *cited anchor* — every other space pinned to at least one authoritative input→output from its source or a reference implementation ([test/bonafide.js](test/bonafide.js)) — an anchor, not a proof of every branch;
-   - all spaces additionally get round-trip and NaN-safety sweeps (self-consistency — cannot catch self-cancelling errors).
-3. **Conventional ranges** — never silently normalized.
-4. **Bidirectional** — the few one-way standards say so loudly.
-5. **Documented omissions** — whatever is missing is declined with a reason, never forgotten.

 ## Spaces

-Notation: 🕰️ historical — shipped as working history; ~~struck~~ — declined, with the reason.

 <details><summary><b>Display & Web</b></summary>